AWinterman/awinterman.github.com/_posts/2012-09-22-A-Programmers-Approach.md

 matrix inverse, and then use those properties to test their implementation.

-Their computer processes could also be use to provide a compelling introduction to a number of linear algebra applications.
+Their computer processes could also be used to provide a compelling introduction to a number of linear algebra applications.
 I personally found Linear Algebra to be one of the less interesting courses I took in college, but it is certainly the most useful - linear algebra concepts pop up all over the place - so this subject would especially benefit from brief forays into application.

-One example subject could be finding a Support Vector Machine (this would require multivariate calculus as a prerequisite) for an interesting prediction problem.
+One example subject could be finding a Support Vector Machine (this would require multivariable calculus as a prerequisite) for an interesting prediction problem.
 The class could even take a [Kaggle competition](http://www.kaggle.com/competitions) as its target, and learn the mathematics necessary to implement logistic regression, or a